Tharushika251/Learning-Management-System-AcademIQ-/README.md

 # 🎓AcademIQ⏱️

 A full-featured role-based quiz management web application designed for both **teachers** and **students**.
-Teachers can create and manage quizzes, while students can take quizzes with real-time timer support, view their results instantly, and analyze their performance using graphs and tables.
+Teachers can create and manage quizzes, while students can take quizzes with real-time timer support, view their results instantly, review the mistakes and analyze their performance using graphs and tables.

 ---